schelhorn/virana/README.md

 - identify transcripts expressed at low abundances across multiple samples
 - identify transcripts homologous to human factors such as certain viral oncogenes

+A recent analysis of human tumor transcriptomes displays the ability of Virana to detect diverged viral nucleotide sequences and human-viral homologs with high sensitivity.
+The manuscript is available at doi:10.1371/journal.pcbi.1003228 and http://www.ploscompbiol.org/article/info:doi/10.1371/journal.pcbi.1003228

+### Usage

 Depending on the branch you choose, virana is available either in a locally executable version or as a tool for the workflow engine  `Galaxy`.
+In the following, we assume that you want to use the locally executable, command-line version.

-In order to implement these features, Virana consists of three components
+Virana consists of three components:

 1. `vref` ( _virana reference_ ), a tool that obtains viral, human, fungi, and bacterial references sequences as well as their taxonomic annotation from reference archives
 2. `vmap` ( _virana mapper_ ), a tool that employs the short read mappers `STAR` and `bwa mem` to map transcriptomic reads and genomic reads against annotated references, respectively